 Archive for November 27, 2010

 Courtesy of EarthSky A Clear Voice for Science Visit EarthSky at www.EarthSky.org The Summer Triangle – the signature star formation of summer – is made up of the three brilliant stars Vega, Deneb and Altair.
 Although December is just around the corner, the Summer Triangle still lights up these autumn evenings.
 What’s more, the Summer Triangle will continue to shine after dark throughout December and January.
 Look for it at early evening, fairly high in your western sky.
-In ...
+In late June ...
 Full Story

 WICHITA, Kan. - The Colorado Eagles lost, 5-3, to the Wichita Thunder, splitting their weekend home-and-home series.
 Playing the third game in a row with just 14 skaters, the Eagles suffered from several lapses in dropping the first game of their first extended road trip of the season (four games over 13 days away from the Budweiser Events Center).
 The Thunder won the first period, out-shooting the Eagles 12-6 and notching the only goal of the frame.
-Andrew Penner was strong early, ...
+Andrew Penner was strong early, but at ...
 Full Story

 Berthoud’s Arnold named to All-Big Sky volleyball squad Loveland Reporter-Herald Former Berthoud High School standout Kelley Arnold was one of two University of Northern Colorado volleyball players selected to the All-Big Sky Conference first team. ...